 The Shaw’s supermarket chain says it’s closing six underperforming stores.
 Four are in southeastern Massachusetts and two are in the Rhode Island communities of Westerly and Woonsocket.

 But the closures won’t necessarily mean massive layoffs.
 A spokesman for Shaw’s said the company will try to avert layoffs by absorbing the affected employees into their remaining stores.
 After the closures of the stores in Westerly and Woonsocket there will be eight Shaw’s stores left in Rhode Island.

-Rhode Island officials say Prime Healthcare’s application to buy Landmark Medical Center is incomplete.
+Rhode Island regulators have deemed Prime Healthcare’s application to buy Woonsocket’s Landmark Medical Center complete.

 Now the Attorney General and Department of Health can begin their official review of California-based Prime Healthcare’s bid to buy the troubled community hospital.
 That review begins July 1st and ends October 28th under Rhode Island’s Hospital Conversion Act.

 Been wondering what's happening with Landmark Medical Center?
 So has Woonsocket's mayor, Leo Fontaine.
 He wrote a letter to Governor Lincoln Chafee, pleading with him to weigh in on the process, use his influence to somehow resolve it.
 Problem is, regulators say that won't help.

 Here are excerpts of the mayor's letter to the governor, a copy of which he apparently emailed to several newsrooms, but not to the primary regulators involved in approving or denying Prime Healthcare's application to buy to Landmark Medical Center:

 Advocates for Rhode Island’s cities and towns are criticizing the budget passed Tuesday by the House Finance Committee.
 The Finance Committee cut a planned increase in state aid to local communities.